Health and Social Care

 What modules are covered?

-Developing Effective Communication in Health & Social Care
+- Developing Effective Communication in Health and Social Care

-Equality, Diversity and Rights in Health & Social Care
+- Equality, Diversity and Rights in Health and Social Care

-Health, Safety and Security in Health & Social Care
+- Health, Safety and Security in Health and Social Care

-Personal and Professional Development in Health & Social Care
+- Personal and Professional Development for Health and Social Care

 What qualifications will I get?